A/N: Italics are dreams.

 "I was in Time Square, somewhere along there when I heard the shots.
 My instincts just kicked in and I ran towards it.
 That's when I saw him and the gun.
 I knew I had to stop him so I ran as fast I could and tackled him.
 Then I saw blood and before I passed out I remember seeing you, your eyes.
 Your voice was the last thing I heard."
 He flips his hand over, their palms now touching.

-"Vincent this is my partner detective Vargas."
+"Vincent this is my partner Detective Vargas."

-"How you feeling?"
+"How are you feeling?"
 Detective Vargas asks.

 "Yes.
-I was just telling detective Chandler how I chased him down."
+I was just telling Detective Chandler how I chased him down."

 "I'll be in here detective Vargas."
+He answers.